 The trailer we've embedded above is about as official as news has come regarding The Elder Scrolls 6 - it was shown off by Bethesda at E3 back in 2018 to a huge reception.
 Fans, understandably, got insanely excited about the possibility that they'd be adventuring around a new game world within a couple of years.

 Well, time makes fools of us all, and since then there's been nary a peep about the game.
-Our hopes and dreams for a 2020 launch are now in tatters, and the latest tidbit of information isn't going to matters.
-Pete Hines is basically the top messaging and marketing bod at Bethesda, and recently dropped this bombshell when asked by a fan on Twitter for details on the game:
+Our hopes and dreams for a 2021 launch are now in tatters, and the old tidbits of information aren't going to matter.
+Pete Hines is basically the top messaging and marketing bod at Bethesda, and dropped this bombshell when asked by a fan on Twitter for details on the game last year:

 It’s after Starfield, which you pretty much know nothing about.
 So if you’re coming at me for details now and not years from now, I’m failing to properly manage your expectations.— Pete Hines (@DCDeacon) May 10, 2020